 NOTE Custom characters will be erased if any of the "Initialize bar graph" commands are issued.
-This includes the "Initialize Medium Digits" command.

 5.1.7 Initialize Medium Digits (254 109)

 This command defines the 8 special characters to be blocks suitable for use in drawing medium digits.
 Any previous definitions will be lost.